 On the other hand, a study in 2004 found that multivitamin use led to a slight increase in hot flushes (17).

-10Multivitamin use might have a small protective benefit against cardiovascular.
-While we outlined numerous studies that found no significant effect of multivitamin use on mortality, that does not mean that it definitively does not.
-One study concluded that multivitamin use “may produce a modest protective benefit” (18).
+10Multivitamin use might have a small protective benefit against disease.
+While we outlined numerous studies that found no significant effect of multivitamin use on mortality, research is still ongoing.
+One study concluded that multivitamin use “may produce a modest protective benefit” against cardiovascular disease (18).

 Again, this may be more pronounced in people with poor nutrition.
 A study in 2006 supports that theory, claiming that multivitamin use may “prevent cancer in individuals with poor or suboptimal nutritional status” (19).

-11Multivitamins containing folic acid can help prevent neural tube defects in pregnant women.
+11Multivitamins containing folate can help prevent neural tube defects in pregnant women.
 Neural tube defects are birth defects that affect the brain or spinal cord.
 An example of neural tube defects is spina bifida which is where a baby’s spine doesn’t develop properly in the womb.

-This condition can be caused by a lack of folic acid during the early stages of pregnancy.
-Obviously, there are ways to increase folic acid through diet, but this does not always occur.
+This condition can be caused by a lack of folate, a B vitamin, during the early stages of pregnancy.
+Folic acid is the synthetic version of folate which is often added to processed and packaged foods.
+Obviously, there are ways to increase folate and folic acid through diet, but this does not always occur.

 The study also stated that supplementation of multivitamins with folic acid before pregnancy was advisable.
 So taking them while trying to conceive might be a good idea.